pku-lab-1806-llm/lab-1806-vec-db/README.md

 `VecDB` is recommended for most cases as a high-level API.

-If the default Flat index cannot meet your performance requirements, you can call `build_hnsw_index()` when creating a table or adding data.
+If the default Flat index cannot meet your performance requirements, try:

+- Call `build_hnsw_index()` when creating a table or adding data.
 But the delete operation will clear the established HNSW index.
+- Call `build_pq_index()` when all the data is added.
+But any write operation will clear the established PQ index.

 ```py
 from lab_1806_vec_db import VecDB, calc_dist